-Theosophy does not endorse or speak positively of any of the four main schools of Tibetan Buddhism other than the Gelugpa, founded by Tsong-Kha-Pa, who is said to have lived from 1357-1419.
+Theosophy does not directly endorse or speak positively of any of the four main schools of Tibetan Buddhism other than the Gelugpa, founded by Tsong-Kha-Pa, who is said to have lived from 1357-1419.
 “Gelugpa” literally means “Virtuous Ones” or “Models of Virtue” and they are also known as the Yellow Caps or Yellow Hats, in distinction to the three older schools, which use only the colours red and black (not spiritual colours at all, unlike yellow, which was the original colour of the Buddhists’ robes in India) in their headwear.
 It is to the Gelugpa School that both the Dalai Lamas and Panchen Lamas belong.

-Despite the fact that extensive references to Buddhism and Tibetan Buddhism, including its history and origins, can be found spread all throughout the writings of H. P. Blavatsky, Padmasambhava is significantly left entirely unmentioned apart from one fleeting reference, even though the Nyingmapas themselves are referred to.
+Despite the fact that extensive references to Buddhism and Tibetan Buddhism, including its history and origins, can be found spread all throughout the writings of H. P. Blavatsky, Padmasambhava is for whatever reason left entirely unmentioned apart from one fleeting reference, even though the Nyingmapas themselves are referred to.
 She mentions Santarakshita, who is commonly spoken of alongside Padmasambhava, but for whatever reason declines to mention Padmasambhava himself apart from in “Isis Unveiled” Vol. 1, p.
 599 where she quotes Marco Polo’s translator Colonel Yule calling Padmasambhava “a great master of enchantments.”